 Aside from the documentary being shocking what I took from it was just how talented and basically amazing she was.
 It made me feel genuinely sad that I’d not followed her music more before she died.

-I certainly never realised what a gifted artist and musician she was, from playing the guitar to writing her own songs – which are all biographical and full of heart and soul.
-She was into jazz whilst growing up and her earlier music (before Mark Ronson stuck his trumpet in) was so bluesy and gorgeous.
-I’m talking Ella Fitzgerald style and watching her sing at eighteen years old, it was hard to believe she would be dead within the decade.
+I certainly never realised what a gifted musician she was, playing the guitar and writing her own songs – which were all biographical and full of heart and soul.
+She was into jazz from an early age and her earlier music (before Mark Ronson stuck his trumpet in) was so bluesy and gorgeous.
+Watching her sing at eighteen years old it was hard to believe she would be dead within the decade.

 Her father Mitch actually opposed the release of Amy saying he was ‘portrayed in a bad way’ but interestingly no opinions are ever expressed and considering the entire film is made from archive footage, the only person who could be accused of portraying him badly would be himself.

 But most people have a cross to bear.
 And how many of us could blame our parents?
 Amy’s mum and dad are still somewhat of a mystery but they can’t take the entire blame for her downfall.
-You could tell she was always going to be a a loose cannon.
-In the early footage she was feisty (and very funny) and a fan of smoking weed and getting drunk.
-I think some people just have ‘it’ in them and fame just exacerbates it.
-For Amy it was made even harder because the press would not leave her alone, even at most unwell and vulnerable.
+You could tell she was going to be a loose cannon.
+In the early footage she was feisty and very funny, a fan of smoking weed and getting drunk.
+I think certain people just have something in them and fame exacerbates it – whatever ‘it’ is.
+For Amy it was made even harder because the press wouldn’t leave her alone, even at most vulnerable.

 But for every shock clip containing bloody feet (where she had injected heroin into her toes) missing teeth or bizarre behaviour – there are ten more that define her beauty, talent and spark.